AniaSniadek/vue-forms-builder/README.md

 - `minLength(minLength: number)` - requires the length of the control's value to be greater than or equal to the provided minimum length.
 - `maxLength(maxLength: number)` - requires the length of the control's value to be less than or equal to the provided maximum length.

+## Tests

+Everything is covered with unit tests written in [Jest](https://jestjs.io/).

 ## Questions and bugs

-For bugs or questions [please create an issue](https://github.com/AniaSniadek/vue-forms-builder/issues/new).
+For any bugs or questions [please create an issue](https://github.com/AniaSniadek/vue-forms-builder/issues/new).

 ## License